alexandlazaris/node-strlib-practice/README.md

-# yarn-strlib
+#  node-strlib-practice
-Using yarn to create + publish a package
+Using a combination of npm, yarn, string manipulation, unit tests to create + publish a package.